UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Using our well know basketball dataset, we are going to build a model using the `height` feature and assess if it can help predict a players `weight`.
+Using our well know basketball dataset, we are going to build a model using the `height` feature and assess if it can help predict a player's` weight`.

 Tasks:
 - Import the Ridge function.
-- Create a mape scorer from the map function that we provided.
-Make sure you specify in the scorer that lower number are better for MAPE.
+- Create a MAPE scorer from the `mape` function that we provided.
+Make sure you specify in the scorer that lower numbers are better for MAPE.
 - Build a Ridge model called `ridge_bb`.
 - Use `RandomizedSearchCV` to hyperparameter tune `alpha`.
 Fill the blanks so it uses `ridge_bb` as an estimator and the values from `param_dist`.
 - Fit your grid search on the training data.